 The Academic Support and Career Services Coordinator is the point of contact for housing information.
 Platt College maintains a list of housing facilities within commuting distance of the college.
-This list is available upon request and contains information pertinent to assisting the student in locating housing.
+This list is available on the College's website.
 Platt College does not supervise any student housing unit.